 In what ways are you fortunate?
 Make a list of 10 things you are grateful for.
 Include people and things, events and experiences, both past and present.
 Each day, for the rest of the week, add 10 more items to your list.
-At the end of the week, you will have written down 70 reasons to be thankful!
+When the end of the week comes, you will have written down 70 reasons to be thankful!

 3. For the Beauty of the Earth

-God’s incredible creation causes gratitude to well up in many a heart.
-Think of something from nature that makes you feel close to God, and write a haiku poem about it.
+When we think about God’s incredible creation, it causes gratitude to well up in many a heart.
+Consider something from nature that makes you feel close to God, and write a haiku poem about it.

 4. Thankful Heart

 Think about a time when a friend, relative, or total stranger did something incredibly special for you.
 Write a letter to thank them for that act of kindness.
 If possible, mail your letter of appreciation to this person.

 It’s easy to feel happy when everything is going our way.
 But what happens when you don’t get everything you want?
 In Philippians 4:12, the Apostle Paul says:

 “I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.”